JavaZakariae/Linux-commands/README.md

   - Inside a script file, we can specify the interpreter, which is responsible to execute the script.
 We can do that using Sha-Bang `#!`, for example: adding `#! /bin/sh` in the first file of the script to specifiy the `sh` shell.
   - By default, for any command or script, the OS will check locations specified by the `$PATH` varaiable.
 So if we add our scipt location to path variable locations, we can then run the script from anywhere just like a command.
   - `EXPORT PATH=$PATH:/home/user/scripts`: will append the new location (`/home/user/scripts`) to the PATH variables, not that the result of this operation is temporary and available only at session level.
   - To set the PATH permanently at a user level: we should add `EXPORT PATH=$PATH:/home/user/scripts` to the hidden file `.bashrc`, so whenever a new session begin (session means a new command line terminal opening operation), the `.bashrc` file will executed and the path will be adjusted.
+## Variables in Shell programming
+  - In Shell programming, we don't have the notion of data types, every value is text or String type.
+  - All variavbles are divided into two type:
+    - Predifined variables (environement variables).
+    - User defined variables

+#### Predifined variables (environement variables)
+  - They are mostly used by the system internally, but we can use them in our script. we can get all environement variables either using `env` or `set`
+  - Demo SCRIPT usING environement variables:
+      ```
+      echo "user Name: $USER"
+      echo "USER HOME directory: $HOME"
+      ```
+#### User defined variables
+  ##### variables name
+  - It is recommanded to use only upper case characters.
+  - If a variable name is composed by multple words, it should be separated with the `_` symbol.
+  - Should not begin with digit.
+  - We should not use special symbols: `-`, `@`, `#`, `$`, ...

+`readonly A`: To define a variable `A` as readonly.